caforbes/git_fst/README.md

 ## Version

-This is the first workable version (Aug 5, 2021).
+This is a workable but incomplete version (Sep 22, 2021).
 This analyzer is still imperfect and contains many open issues.
-A complete gamut of tests, particularly for functional items and cliticization, is still forthcoming.
+A complete gamut of tests, particularly for functional items, cliticization, and dialectal variation rules, is still forthcoming.

 ## Dependencies